wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 .. image:: images/datalogtool/download-connecting.png
    :alt: Connection display showing team number, username, and password fields.

-Either a team number, IP address, or hostname can be entered into the "Team Number / Address" field.
+Either a team number, IP address, or hostname can be entered into the :guilabel:`Team Number / Address` field.
 This field specifies the remote host to connect to.
 If a team number is entered, ``roborio-TEAM-frc.local`` is used as the connection address.

 The remote username and password are also entered here.
 For the roboRIO, the username should be ``lvuser`` with a blank password.

 The tool also supports connecting to network devices other than the roboRIO, such as coprocessors, as long as the device supports SFTP password-based authentication.

-Click "Connect" to connect to the remote device.
+Click :guilabel:`Connect` to connect to the remote device.
 This will attempt to connect to the device.
-The connection attempt can be aborted at any time by clicking the "Disconnect" button.
-If the application is unable to connect to the remote device, an error will be displayed above the "Team Number / Address" field and a new connection can be attempted.
+The connection attempt can be aborted at any time by clicking :guilabel:`Disconnect`.
+If the application is unable to connect to the remote device, an error will be displayed above the :guilabel:`Team Number / Address` field and a new connection can be attempted.

 Downloading Files
 ^^^^^^^^^^^^^^^^^